joshuanc1/Shopify-Data-Analyst-Project/README.md

   4. Another downfall and possible future fix was what the Apps in each category actually provided service wise.
 For example, there could be a search for certain key words within the description/services that the app provides and return those results to ensure the app has the tools that the user is looking for. <br/>

   OVERALL: <br/>
-  The most important thing for me was the start.
-Finding a dataset that has enough quality information to answer the business question at hand, because if I don't have that, the rest of the project would be hard.
+  The most important thing was the start.
+Finding a dataset that has enough quality information to answer the business question at hand, because without that information, everything else will become difficult and without direction.